 According to the CDC 1 in 59 children have a diagnosis of Autism Spectrum Disorder (ASD).
 Often, children with autism and their families live too far away from care and support or cannot access it due to high costs and/or limited availability.
 Telehealth can serve as a wonderful resource for the ASD patient and their family as it can be utilized for diagnosis, therapy/treatment, and caregiver education.

 Screening and Early Diagnosis with Telehealth

-Autism can be identified as early as 18 months of age and telehealth can be used to augment the process and ensure that successful, early diagnosis is achieved.
+Autism can be identified as early as 18 months of age and telehealth can be used to augment the diagnostic process and ensure that successful, early diagnosis is achieved.
 Ideally, all children would be screened for ASD in their second year of life, and those identified as at-risk would subsequently receive comprehensive evaluations followed by treatment tailored to their distinct strengths and challenges.

 Large numbers of children are not screened for ASD at all.
 Specialist wait times for those that do seek screening and diagnostic testing can be tremendous.
 These constraints are often compounded by low availability of specialists (especially in underserved communities).
 Up to 40% of children and families from low resource communities struggle immensely to access evaluation and diagnostic services.

 In a recent study, researchers compared telehealth diagnostic accuracy to blinded gold-standard in-person evaluation.
 All ASD diagnoses identified via telehealth were confirmed by in-person evaluation.
 Remote clinicians accurately identified 78.9% of all children who ultimately received ASD diagnoses.
 These findings indicate that preliminary telehealth evaluation can be a feasible diagnostic tool for young children and can also be a valuable resource for families in rural areas where access to qualified specialists is not possible (or possible only by substantial and unrealistic effort).

 Expanding Access to ABA Therapy Through Parent Training